deaf-ayo/courses/javascript30/README.md

 # JavaScript30
-A repository for my progress through the Javascript 30 day challenge by Wes Bos
+A collection for my progress through the Javascript 30 day challenge by Wes Bos

 [Javascript30](https://javascript30.com/)